SAKryukov/microtonal-fabric/article/src/article.md

 ## Versions

 #### 1.0.0
-Initial production version
+Initial production version.

 #### 1.1.0
-* Added option "Use Computer Keyboard"
+* Added option "Use Computer Keyboard".
-* On application pages, added links to original publication
+* On application pages, added links to original publication.

 The option added is important because some key combinations such as Ctrl+W (usually, browser's close tab) are busy with the physical computer keyboard function.